jasonhu09/2020-sensor-miniproject/report.md

 1. implement an algorithm that detects anomalies in **temperature** sensor data.
 Print the percent of "bad" data points and determine the temperature median and variance with these bad data points discarded--the same room you did in Task 2 Question 1.

 2. Does a persistent change in temperature always indicate a failed sensor?

 A persistent change in temperature does not always indicate a failed sensor.
 The temperature readings can be affected by a variety of factors such as the air condition being turned on or a window being opened.
 This could cause a persistent change in temperature but this does not necessarily mean the sensor has failed.

 3. What are possible bounds on temperature for each room type?

+Since our algorithm defines an anomoly as a point falling outside the mean ± 2 std, our bounds on temperature for each room type are given below. office low:  17.668 office high: 27.960

+class1 low:  5.601
+class1 high:  48.042

+lab1 low:  16.711
+lab1 high:  25.466

 **Task 4**